 Amongst the exhibition’s most spectacular works is a previously unknown group of 21 individually signed drawings from 1986, which radically illustrate Richter’s working method regarding large-format abstract paintings.
 With one exception from the same year, these are the only studies of this kind that the artist made accessible to the public (cf. Schwarz).
 The drawings can be subdivided into several series, each of which builds upon a xeroxed template.
 Richter refined the layout step by step using pencils, oil pastels, and watercolours.
 He then transferred the final result onto the monumental 320 x 400 cm painting SDI (1986), only to make it partially unrecognizable again with his squeegee technique, thus distancing himself even further from subjective image creation.

-The principle of easing and overpainting found in Richter’s abstract paintings is mirrored by his drawings from the 1990s, some of which were structurally reworked with an eraser.
+The principle of erasing and overpainting found in Richter’s abstract paintings is mirrored by his drawings from the 1990s, some of which were structurally reworked with an eraser.
 Throughout the many decades of his practice, there were periods when drawing was a more active component of Richter’s work, and others when it was less so.
 Using pencil or ink – on rare occasions, colour – Richter created landscapes, portraits, still lifes, and abstractions on paper that convey completely different formulas for drawing.
 After Richter decided to give up painting for good in 2017, he soon started drawing more – Schwarz describes it as a conscious decision to replace painting with drawing.
 Since then, Richter has increasingly used oil pastels and larger paper formats.
 Two works from 2020 – one monochrome in graphite, the other intensely colourful and multi-layered – convey something of an analogy to the abstract paintings and, at once, the breaking of abstraction necessary for Richter.

 “The selection of Richter’s drawings brought together here spans seven decades, and in the end one might very well ask whether such diverse works yield any coherent whole. (…) Throughout his oeuvre, Richter made much effort to avoid getting boxed into any contemporary categories, and therein lies one of the great qualities of his oeuvre.
 Instead of explicitness, he relies on ambivalence, and not without reason, for he feels committed to tradition and at the same time follows a path that could be understood as a contradiction of it.”
 (Dieter Schwarz)